 When a liver becomes available for your transplant surgery, you will receive a call from one of Tampa General Hospital’s transplant donor coordinators.
 Because this call can come at any time of the day or night, it’s extremely important that you always answer your phone – and that TGH has a way to reach you if you are at work or visiting with friends or family.
-It’s also important that you always have your donor coordinator’s name and the hospital’s phone number.
+It’s also important that you always have your transplant coordinator’s name and the hospital’s phone number.

-On this call, your transplant coordinator will:
+On this call, the donor center coordinator will:

 - Review your current health status.